 Native asters are the host plants for many butterflies

 New England and New York Asters are host plants to Pearly Crescentspot, Crescentspot, and Silvery Crescentspot butterflies.
-Simply put, without these native asters, these butterflies would not exist!
-If you’re looking for other host plants for your garden, read our quick host plant/butterfly round-up.
+Simply put, without their native host plants, these butterflies would not exist!

 What is a host plant?